 The farm buildings are set within 10 acres of rewilding, with beach, ponds, stream, picnic areas and campfires, a haven for wildlife and a place of peace and tranquillity to relax and recharge and for children to run wild.
 Outdoor kitchen with pizza oven and barbeque area.
 Direct access to a private pebble beach that at low tide reveals a large sandbank which is perfect for paddling or foraging amongst the rocks and at high tide is perfect for swimming.
 Ten acres of rewilded coastal farm to explore.
-Firepits, picnic areas and kids camping field.
+Wood fired pizza oven, firepits, picnic areas and kids camping field.
 Nature ponds, stream and lake.

 We are on the Wales Coastal path and cycle route, the pilgrims route to Bardsey goes through the village.
 Snowdon is within easy reach as are all of the beaches on the Llyn peninsular and Anglesey.

 Manchester Airport - 2hrs / Liverpool airport - 2hrs

 Please note: minimum stay for this property is: 3 nights low season & 7 nights high season